Phrasing

 was encouraged for daily personal use, not just for speed writing by

-people would have been using dip pens, hence the delicate and very
+reporters and office workers.
+People would have been using dip pens, hence the delicate and very

 small outlines in the shorthand manuals of that century, easy to